 For the rest of my coffee routine and for tips on how to brew a safe cup of coffee without the PBA’s and harmful plastics in machines, check out my resource page and scroll to the section called “The Best Cup of Coffee”.
 I usually add a scoop of collagen peptides and use a small amount of original Nutpods non-dairy creamer.
-You can read more about the gut health benefits of collagen here, and this post about my 4 favorite non-dairy coffee beverages to add to your morning routine, here.
+You can read more about the gut health benefits of collagen here, and this post about my 4 favorite non-dairy coffee beverages to add to your morning routine ideas, here.

 At this point of the day I’ll bring my coffee up to my office and settle in to where I’m going to be for the next 8+ hours.
 Since I work from home, I like to make sure my environment sparks joy and is a place of productivity.
 Since I don’t do well with clutter, I’ll make sure my work station is neat.
 I also like to open the blinds and get natural light in for vitamin D exposure.
 This really energizes me throughout the day.
 If it’s a nice day, I’ll open the window to get some fresh air in and hear the sounds of nature.
 This always helps my productivity (except on Tuesdays when the weed wackers come around).